curiouscarp/curiouscarp/README.md

 - 👋 Hi, I’m Zach
 - 👀 I’m interested in global macro
-- 🌱 I’m currently learning more about U.S.-China relations and this epic bear steepener
+- 🌱 I’m currently learning more about the treasury basis trade
 - 📫 How to reach me zgruber2023@gmail.com

 <!---